ordavidov/ocl_lab/docs/ocl_lab.md

 To access our notebooks on Google Colab, follow [this](https://drive.google.com/drive/folders/1J90aP5_3HuZJ1pEJWAjeeX4vrlNXSbbl?usp=share_link) link.
 Sign in and then right click on the `ocl_lab` folder.
 Then choose `Add shortcut to Drive`.
 This will allow notebooks to interact with the data in Drive.

+Navigate to the `notebooks` folder where you will find four subfolders -- `WFP`, `Chemotherapy`, `POI`, `DOFramework` -- corresponding to each one of the hands-on sections of our OCL Lab.
+Go ahead and try them out!

 This link will **expire** 30 days after the AAAI 2023 lab is over (March 8, 2023).
-You can still run our notebooks following the instructions below (under Optional).
+You can still run our notebooks following the instructions below (under Advanced).

 ## Slack